nipype/pydra-ants/related-packages/fileformats/README.rst

 This extension can be installed for Python 3 using *pip*::

-    $ pip3 install fileformats-ants
+    $ pip3 install fileformats-medimage-ants

-This will install the core package and any other dependencies
+This will install the format extensions and dependent base packages.

 License
 -------